jessepav/lacygoill-wiki-backup/awk/sed.md

 the sed command would block all the following commands.
 Indeed,  sed would  have to  wait for  the previous  command to  send *all*  its output, before being able to process the second statement of the script.

+# What happens if, in the second address of a range, I use a regex which doesn't match any input line?

+If the  first address matches a  line, the sed  command will operate on  all the lines between this line and the last one.

+    $ sed -n '1,/bar/p' <<<$'foo\nbar\nbaz\n'
+    foo~
+    bar~

+    $ sed -n '1,/not_found/p' <<<$'foo\nbar\nbaz\n'
+    foo~
+    bar~
+    baz~

+This differs from Vim, where the same command would bail out:

+    :new
+    :call setline(1, ['foo', 'bar', 'baz'])
+    :1,/not_found/p
+    E486: Pattern not found: not_found~

+Explanation:

+Contrary to Vim which can see a file  in its entirety, sed has no way of looking ahead to determine  if the second match  will be made, because  it iterates over the input lines first.
+As soon as  an input line matches  the first address, the command  is applied to *all* lines, until another line matches the second address (if any).

+##
+# How to reverse the meaning of an address/range?

+Prefix it with a bang:

+    $ sed -n '/foo/,/bar/p' <<<$'one\nfoo\nbar\ntwo\n'
+    foo~
+    bar~
+                         v
+    $ sed -n '/foo/,/bar/!p' <<<$'one\nfoo\nbar\ntwo\n'
+    one~
+    two~

+# How to nest ranges? i.e. How to operate on lines matching a specified range inside another specified range?

+Write the first range, then use curly braces to surround the command prefixed by the second range.

+In the following example, we use this syntax to remove *some* empty lines:

+    $ cat <<'EOF' >/tmp/file
+    Here, there can be

+    empty lines.

+    There should be

+    no empty lines

+    in this block.

+    Here, there can also be

+    empty lines.
+    EOF

+    $ sed '/^There/,/^in/ {/^$/d}' /tmp/file
+    Here, there can be~
+    ~
+    empty lines.~
+    ~
+    There should be~
+    no empty lines~
+    in this block.~
+    ~
+    Here, there can also be~
+    ~
+    empty lines.~

+Note that you could write several commands inside the curly braces.
+They would all  be limited to their  respective range *and* to  the range before the curly braces.

 ##
 # Regex